unmeshjoshi/pexcelparser/README.md

-Checkout source
+1. Checkout source

-Do a clean build
+2. Do a clean build

 ./tools/apache-ant-1.9.3/bin/ant clean package

-Run the server as
+3. Run the server as

-'''
 	java -jar ./target/build/dist/pubmatic-publisher-onboarding.jar

-'''

-Whereever you have checked out the code, there is a test.xlsx file.
+4. Whereever you have checked out the code, there is a test.xlsx file.
    Test this service as

-'''
-curl -d "" -i "http://localhost:8080?fileName=<full path to your test.xlsx>"
+	curl -d "" -i "http://localhost:8080?fileName=GIVE FULL PATH TO YOUR test.xlsx"
-'''

     You should get json back for a section of onboarding